Saturday, May 24, 2014

 |We have Internet!|

 Turned on the laptop and checked the FRC’s Wi-Fi Internet.
 While not perfect—satellite Internet never is—it worked, which is more than it did at the 2013 Scrimmage.
-Being able to check the weather is a help, and being able to look at the Cloudy Nights BBS and Facebook can be a godsend on nights when the weather turns punk.
+Being able to check the weather is a help, and being able to look at the Cloudy Nights BBS and Facebook can be a Godsend on nights when the weather turns punk.

 I moseyed back out to the field to finish a few other setup tasks, and when that was done, it was lunchtime.
 How was the food?
 Not so hotsky.
-Terrible, as a matter of fact, if (marginally) edible.
+Terrible, just terrible, as a matter of fact, if (marginally) edible.
 There was a kids’ group spending the day at the FRC, and I reckon the staff decided to do kid-centric meals.
 The burgers at lunch were passable, but the french-fries, which had the consistency of stale Cheetos, had obviously stayed under the heat lamp way too long.
 The chicken strips we had for supper on the first day were similarly execrable.
 Saving grace?
 The salad bar, which was great as always.
 While the food was edible, the chicken nuggets, especially, weren't within a country mile of the Center’s usual Thursday supper fare, pot roast and mashed potatoes slathered in gravy.

 My lack of sleep Wednesday night was taking a toll after lunch, so I lay down in the room, perusing the latest issue of Sky & Telescope (June 2014; Unk has an article in that issue).
 After a while, I was able to drift off for a nap that lasted almost until supper and the coming of those shoe-leather chicken planks.

 What else is there to say about Thursday?
 Not much, ya’ll.
 I spent some hours on the field after supper, hanging with my fellow star partiers (we had at least tripled our number by evening) and, in particular, admiring their scopes and mounts.
 Most popular rig this spring?
-The Celestron VX GEM; there were three of ‘em on the field including Unk’s mount.
+The Celestron AVX; there were three of ‘em on the field including Unk’s mount.

 At the tail end of afternoon, the sky was, surprisingly, looking good, far better than I expected.
 Until, shortly before sunset, we began noticing clouds about ten degrees above the western horizon.
 Over the course of an hour, they multiplied and were soon covering the whole freaking sky.
 I had at least hoped to get Mrs. Peel roughly polar aligned, but couldn’t even do that.
 Polaris peeped in and out for a while, just to tease, but by full dark was gone for good.
 I stuck it out until 10:30, when it became obvious nothing was changing anytime soon.